w3f/polkadot-wiki/docs/learn-comparison-dfinity.md

 [blog](https://medium.com/dfinity/future-governance-integrating-traditional-ai-technology-into-the-blockchain-nervous-system-825ababf9d9)
 posts explicitly on the topic.

-Dfinity terms its governance framework the Blockchain Nervous System (BNS).
-The BNS awards a neuron token to participants who deposit Dfinity's native token in a system lock.
-The relative voting power of the neuron is weighted by the amounts of Dfinity tokens held in the deposit, and the delay for withdrawing these tokens is at least three months.
-The heaviest weighted neuron of the network then is able to dictate which direction the chain will progress when proposals would otherwise create blockchain forks.
-If the heaviest is not available, then it tries to follow the second heaviest, and so on until one neuron is available to decide the fork.
-The situation when none are is one not explored in their blog post.

-Dfinity positions its algorithmic governance as "AI is Law" in a similar vein to the Szabo-influenced "Code is Law" ethos.
-However, it makes this "Code is Law" statement contingent on the distributed intelligence of the blockchain nervous system.
-The reliance on external decision making to enact on-chain changes is comparable to Polkadot's approach to on-chain governance, in which the rules of participation are laid out in dry code but is ultimately dictated by the will of the token holders.
+Dfinitiy proposes a governance framework called the Blockchain Nervous System (BNS).
+However, they have not come forward with any definite algorithms or further information following the publishing of the two previous blog posts in 2018.

-However, the BNS seems to be a simplified reduction of governance to only deciding on chain forks through a "trust the expert" follow-the-heaviest-neuron approach.
-Whereas Polkadot allows governance mechanisms to be much more fine-grained through mechanisms of conviction voting, a tri-cameral model of checks and balances, and the ability to follow chain upgrades seamlessly without needing to update client software.
+The BNS described in the blog posts is, compared to Polkadot's extensive governance mechanisms, a simplified reduction of the potential of on-chain governance.
+It only decides on chain forks through a "trust the expert" follow-the-heaviest-neuron approach.

+Polkadot allows governance mechanisms to be much more fine-grained through mechanisms of conviction voting, a tri-cameral model of checks and balances, and the ability to follow chain upgrades seamlessly without needing to update client software.

 ### Consensus